Howard Stern,Bee-otch,Dave Barber,Grand Rapids,Sirius,Matt Hanlon

 THE WRATH OF HANLON

 In 2002, Matt Hanlon, a New Yorker who worked for AOL for years, took over the General Manager position at Citadel.
-He noticed that Stern wasn't a big money-maker for the company, so he tried to bury him and all things failed.
+He noticed that Stern only breaking even for the company, so he tried to bury him and all things failed.
 At Christmastime 2002, KLQ ran a 'three-peat' weekend; music was played in the morning, and KLQ jocks were telling listeners that Stern had 'temporarily' moved to WBBL.
 However, the move was concrete.
 KLQ was still playing music in the AM while Stern was hacked away at 1340.
 In January 2003, Infinity locked out their feed of the Stern show to WBBL, citing that he violated the company's contract by moving the show without Infinity's permission.
 However, the two kissed and made-up, and Stern was back later that month.

 Meanwhile, KLQ was without a morning show, except for Tom "The Wiz" Stavrou playing music.
 As for WBBL and Stern, listeners complained on how the show was handled.
-Amongst the problems were that New York promos were heard, the cutting into the show in mid-sentance and worse of all, the fact that the station cut Stern off in mid-sentance at 10 a.m. sharp so they could get to regular ESPN sports programming.
+Amongst the problems were that New York promos were heard, the cutting into the show in mid-sentence and worse of all, the fact that the station cut Stern off in mid-sentence at 10 a.m. sharp so they could get to regular ESPN sports programming.

 THE EMBARRASSMENT KNOWN AS RON AND DON AND MAN-MADE RADIO

 According to Huge, he claims that one reason for Stern's move was to help WBBL's finances.
 After all, he was getting paid $75,000 yearly to spread his huge ego onto the city of Grand Rapids on a station whose signal dies as soon as you leave city limits.
-He's one of the most-overhyped radio personalities in Grand Rapids; The Loeks Theatre chain even has a popcorn-and-pop combo named after him, "The Huge Combo".
+He's one of the most-overhyped radio personalities in Grand Rapids; The Loeks Theatre chain (Celebration!
+Cinema) even has a popcorn-and-pop combo named after him, "The Huge Combo".

 Around that time, KLQ became the originating home of "Man-Made Radio", a show starring Hunter Scott and Sean Kelly that started at sister station WKQZ/Saginaw and had great ratings there, however, KLQ listeners didn't seem to care.
 As a result, KLQ's ratings tumbled severely...
 70% as a matter of fact.
 Proving that Hanlon was an idiot for trying to kill Stern while he, on a puny 1KW peashooter, had higher ratings than Ron and Don on KLQ.

 With KLQ's ratings in the shitter, Scott and the rest of Man-Made Radio were fired.
 The duo moved to Lexington, KY and ended up with Cristi in Cleveland at WMMS handling mornings where they eventually were fired.
+Hunter is now at a small station in Ohio while Cristi's now in Sacramento at 98 Rock handling mornings.

 With Cristi and Head leaving the station, it was like The Beatles breaking up.
 Bill Walters was a victim as well just for blasting his own station at events.
 When he would talk about a part of KLQ that sucked, people applauded like crazy.

-THE AIRHEAD ARISES, AND RON AND DON MOVE AND GET CANNED
+THE ROCK DIES, THE AIRHEAD ARISES, AND RON AND DON MOVE AND GET CANNED

 With Hunter Scott out of the PD chair, KLQ hired big market vet Darren Arriens to handle the station's programming.
 Under Darren, the station would focus more on music and less talk.
-However, he would be under scrutny for making KLQ sound older.
+However, he would be under scrutiny for making KLQ sound older.
 Arriens, the mastermind behind Lansing alt-rocker WVIC in the 90s, decided to make KLQ more mainstream-sounding with more 80s bands added to the playlist.
 Many longtime KLQ fans were unhappy with Arriens' decision to add more hair bands to the mix, such as Aerosmith, Motley Crue and Poison.

 THE JUSTICE AND JIM ERA BEGINS, AND NO MORE STERN